BenLauwens/ThinkJulia.jl/docs/src/chap16.md

 But if we have the insight to treat times as base ``60`` numbers and make the investment of writing the conversion functions (`timetoint` and `inttotime`), we get a program that is shorter, easier to read and debug, and more reliable.

 It is also easier to add features later.
-For example, imagine subtracting two daytimes to find the duration between them.
+For example, imagine subtracting two mytimes to find the duration between them.
 The naive approach would be to implement subtraction with borrowing.
 Using the conversion functions would be easier and more likely to be correct.

 Ironically, sometimes making a problem harder (or more general) makes it easier (because there are fewer special cases and fewer opportunities for error).

 ## Debugging

-A daytime object is well-formed if the values of `minute` and `second` are between 0 and 60 (including 0 but not 60) and if `hour` is positive. `hour` and `minute` should be integral values, but we might allow `second` to have a fraction part.
+A mytime object is well-formed if the values of `minute` and `second` are between 0 and 60 (including 0 but not 60) and if `hour` is positive. `hour` and `minute` should be integral values, but we might allow `second` to have a fraction part.

 Requirements like these are called **invariants** because they should always be true.
 To put it a different way, if they are not true, something has gone wrong.

 Writing code to check invariants can help detect errors and find their causes.
-For example, you might have a function like `isvalidtime` that takes a daytime object and returns `false` if it violates an invariant:
+For example, you might have a function like `isvalidtime` that takes a mytime object and returns `false` if it violates an invariant:

 ```julia
 function isvalidtime(time)